rakshith-22/elastiq_take_home_assessment/README.md

 ## How to Run

 ### 1. Install Dependencies:
-- Ensure Python 3.7+ is installed.
+- Ensure Python 3.8+ is installed.
+- Google Chrome installed.
+- ChromeDriver installed (Ensure it matches your Chrome version)
 - Install required Python packages:

     ```